ujjwal-kr/hackathon-starter/README.md

     - .env to manage environment vars
     - helmet for security headers
     - Joi for validation
-    - A CLI to generate routes and controllers

-- DB: todo

 ## How to use

 - clone the repo using `git clone https://github.com/ujjwal-kr/hackathon-starter`.